PMTDVA/PMTDVA/README.md

 ### Hi there 👋

-I'm a passionate programmer and developer currently working on **Project_Eve**.
-My interests lie in exploring the world of technology and software development.
+I'm a passionate programmer and developer and my interests lie in exploring the world of technology and software development.

 ## About Me